brianhuster/live-preview.nvim/README.md

 lua require('live-preview').setup()
 ```

 You can also customize the plugin by passing a table to the `setup` function.
-Here is an example of how to customize the plugin:
+Here is an example of how to customize the plugin:bubbles

 - Using Lua: